Stability conditions on threefolds with nef tangent bundles: Proof of Theorem

 (3) Let $X=\mathbb{P}_{C}(\mathcal{O}_{C} \oplus L_{1}) \times_{C} \mathbb{P}_{C}(\mathcal{O}_{C} \oplus L_{2})$ be as in Theorem \ref{cp} (8), let $Y_{i}:=\mathbb{P}_{C}(\mathcal{O}_{C} \oplus L_{i})$.
 Then the problem is reduced to showing the corresponding statement for $Y^{(\frac{1}{m})} \to Y^{(m)}$.
 The latter follows from the argument as in (1). \end{proof}

 We also need the following lemma.

 \begin{lem} Let $X$ be as in Theorem \ref{cp} (6), (7), or (8) which is not necessarily split.
-Then by identifying the tautological classes, the N{\' e}ron-Severi group of $X$ is canonically isomorphic to that of $\mathbb{P}^1 \times A$, $\mathbb{P}^2 \times C$, or $\mathbb{P}^1 \times \mathbb{P}^1 \times C$.
-Furthermore, the following statements hold: \begin{enumerate} \item Under the isomorphism, their nef cones are preserved. \item Under the isomorphism, their classes of the canonical divisors are preserved. \item If $X$ is split, then the isomorphism is compatible with the formula given in Proposition \ref{toric split}. \end{enumerate} \end{lem}
+Then by identifying the tautological classes, we have the canonical isomorphism $\Phi$ between the N{\' e}ron-Severi group of $X$ and that of $X_0:=\mathbb{P}^1 \times A$, $\mathbb{P}^2 \times C$, or $\mathbb{P}^1 \times \mathbb{P}^1 \times C$.
+Furthermore, the following statements hold: \begin{enumerate} \item Under the isomorphism $\Phi$, their nef cones are preserved. \item Under the isomorphism $\Phi$, their classes of the canonical divisors are preserved. \item If $X$ is split, then the isomorphism $\Phi$ is compatible with the formula given in Proposition \ref{toric split} in the following sense: let $M$ (resp. $M_0$) be a line bundle on $X$ (resp. $X_0$) such that $\Phi(\ch_1(M))=\ch_1(M_0)$.
+Then $\Phi$ induces a bijection between sets